 The other, more pedestrian uses of the suffix -some are to attach it to one of several numbers to indicate a group of people, as in twosome, threesome, and foursome (fivesome and sixsome are also listed in at least one unabridged dictionary, but the suffix is not applied to larger numbers) or to convey an approximation, as in “Twenty-some people attended the meeting.”

-6 Responses to “These Are “-Some” Adjectives”
+6 thoughts on “These Are “-Some” Adjectives”

 One of my favourite of the suffixes and prefixes (along with ‘be-‘ as in a recent posting.
 Both are handy for apposite and amusing coinages.